nekolaiv/cssc/README.md

      git clone https://github.com/your-username/cssc.git
      ```
    - Replace `your-username` with your actual GitHub username.
-   - Move project directory to xampp or lampp folder (Refer to installation above on how to move project)
+   - Move the project directory to XAMPP or LAMPP folder (Refer to installation above on how to move the project).

 3. **Create a New Branch:**